 In addition to the larger transfers that are set on paydays, I have an additional automated transfer that’s set to pull $50 out of my checking account every Friday.
 It’s so easy for me to spend $50, that when I look at this number, I just think of it as another purchase.
 I could just as easily set up a $100 semi-monthly or $200 monthly transfer, but I like that this is the sneaky savings strategy that makes one of my savings accounts grow over time.

-Trick 3: Reduce the size of your paycheck
+Trick 3: Paycheck Automation – Reduce the size of your paycheck

 Account for repeat expenses at the beginning of the month

-After paying for rent and dance in the first few days of the month, I’ve gone through 58% of my budget.
-Having less than half of my budget to cover over three weeks of expenses is stressful!
-I check Mint multiple times a week, if not every day, so I pay close attention to how much I have left to spend.
+After paying for rent and dance in the first few days of the month, I’ve gone through 58% of my allotted budget.
+Having less than half of my budget to cover three weeks of expenses is stressful!
+I check Mint multiple times a week (more like every day), so I pay close attention to how much I have left to spend.
 Because I tend to put more into my savings than is realistically feasible, I break my budget… on a regular basis.
-Yes, this defeats the purpose of a budget, but I end up feeling like a big spender, which then motivates me to be even more frugal.
+Yes, this defeats the purpose of a typical budget, but I end up feeling like a big spender, which then motivates me to be even more frugal.
 (Okay, I’m still working on that last bit.)
+Why does this work?
+If I need more money than what is in my checking account, I want to feel the pain of pulling money out of my savings.

 There’s definitely a balance to all of this.
 Because I spend more than I budget, I tend to stress out more than I probably should over my net cash flow.
 That said, these tips go a long way with saving towards financial goals.
 The harder it is to accomplish a goal, the lower your likelihood of success.
 By using some of these tricks, you reduce the amount of active cash management needed to put away money.
 What other tricks do you use to save money?